-Another option is to include a brief line of text that reminds your supporters exactly what their gift will do to advance your organization’s goals.
+Another option is to compare a donors dollars to the impact of their gift.
 Something like: “A gift of $50 provides food and medicine for 10 at-risk children.”
 Donors want to know the specific ways they are helping the cause and reminding them just before they give can be extremely powerful.

 Make it Easier to Give